 Some common questions about the labor certification process are:

-- How long will the PERM application take?
-Depending upon the nature of the program, the process for filing could vary between months and years.
+- How long will the DOL’s PERM application take?
+Depending upon the nature of the program, the process for filing could take many months.

 - What do I do now that the permanent labor certification is approved?
 Within 180 days of the date an application is certified, the employer must file an Immigrant Petition with the USCIS.